biancaamorimelo/biancaamorimelo/README.md

 ### About me :honeybee:

 - :computer: Computer scientist with a few years of experience in software development
-- :bar_chart: Currently working as Data Analyst and Business Intelligence analyst at Grupo Elizabeth
+- :bar_chart: Currently working as Big Data Engineer
-- :books: Mostly interested in Machine Learning & Deep Learning, Computer Vision and Business Intelligence
+- :books: Mostly interested in Machine Learning & Deep Learning, Big Data, Computer Vision and Business Intelligence
 - :honeybee: I'm a cat lady, a huge fan of chamomile tea and hikings